Indian Ocean Lodge is right on the beach on the south-west side of Praslin Island...

 Equipment: A cot is available for babies; please request this at the time of booking.

-Generally recommended for children: The flexible accommodation, proximity to the beach, shady gardens and large swimming pool make Indian Ocean Lodge a good family hotel.
-As always, supervision beside the water is crucial.
+Generally recommended for children: The flexible accommodation, proximity to the beach, shady gardens and large swimming pool, together with an informal welcoming atmosphere, make Indian Ocean Lodge a good family hotel.

 Power supply: Mains Electricity

-TV & radio: Local television (2 channels) is available in the guest rooms.
+TV & radio: Local television with some news and children's channels is available in the guest rooms.

 Health & safety